Kholeka98/Amazon-analysis/README.md

  - Which cities/states have the highest number of orders?
  - What percentage of orders use different shipping services?

-We'll use SQL to get the necessary data for each question, then transfer it to Tableau for visualization.

 ## Code
 I have attached a file named [Amazon Project](https://github.com/Kholeka98/Amazon-analysis/blob/main/Amazon%20Project.sql) containing the rest of the code.